2019 Cherokee Nation principal chief election: Controversies

-During the 2019 election, Cherokee Future LLC was an Oklahoma Domestic Limited Liability Company owned by Chuck Hoskin Sr, the father of then Principal Chief Candidate Chuck Hoskin Jr and registered to an empty lot in Hoskin's home town of Vinta.
+During the 2019 election, Cherokee Future LLC was an Oklahoma Domestic Limited Liability Company owned by Chuck Hoskin Sr, the father of then Candidate Chuck Hoskin Jr., and was registered to an empty lot in Hoskin's home town of Vinta.
 The Hoskin/Warner campaign and several tribal council candidates showed significant spending of their campaign budget to the Cherokee Future.
 The Hoskin/Warner campaign reported $574,016.42 as miscellaneous campaign expenditures going to Cherokee Future LLC.
 And of that amount, $375,000 is noted as consultant fees, while the advertisement expenditure for the first two financial reporting periods was $7,499.
 Despite numerous complaints filed with the Cherokee Nation Election Commission, no action was taken by the Election Commission.
 Ultimately, the Election Commission's lack of action led to a twin lawsuit before the Cherokee Nation Supreme Court, Lay v CN Election Commission and Frailey v CN Election Commission.
 Ultimately the twin suits were unsuccessful in overturning the election.